nantunes/pentaho-viz-sandbox/docs/visual/samples/bar-d3-sandbox/index.md

     [getValue]({{site.refDocsUrlPattern | replace: '$', 'pentaho.data.ITable' | append: '#getValue'}}) and
     [getFormattedValue]({{site.refDocsUrlPattern | replace: '$', 'pentaho.data.ITable' | append: '#getFormattedValue'}}).
-  - In the X axis, you'll be displaying the value of `categoryLabel`, but the value of `category` will be useful, later, for adding interactivity to the visualization.
+  - In the X axis, you'll be displaying the value of `categoryLabel`, but the value of `category` (and of `rowIndex`) will be useful, later, for adding interactivity to the visualization.

 ### Method `_updateAll`, part 2